This post contains affiliate links. Read the full disclosure here

 How to Get Started?

-Prepare your resume and check out this article where I also listed sites to go to for proofreading jobs.
+Prepare your resume and check out this list of companies that offer proofreading jobs.
 I also recommend checking out Caitlyn’s free 76-minute proofreading workshop to see if proofreading is for you.

 You can get started right away.
 Once you have your resume ready, create the perfect pitch and send it to potential clients.

 You can start a proofreading business with $0.
-However, investing in proofreading courses can help you market your services to land gigs faster even if you don’t have experience.
+However, investing in proofreading courses can help you land gigs faster even if you don’t have professional experience in proofreading.

-Sign up for Caitlyn’s FREE 76-minute workshop here to learn more about proofreading.
+Sign up for Caitlyn’s FREE 76-minute workshop here to learn more about proofreading and know where your skills are at.

 DIFFICULTY: 3 (Easy)